Director Cheatle Resigns And State Police Testimony

 Prior to the shooting, our role was to support the Secret Service with personnel and assets that they requested.

-Our operation plan completed to fulfill this responsibility consisted of 32 members, and we had two main responsibilities.
+Our operation plan completed to fulfill this responsibility consisted of 32 members, and we had two main responsibilities: a motorcade operation for the transportation with the Secret Service, a former operation plan that they did.

-President Trump, as well as manning and staffing security posts inside the secure area of the Butler County Farm show.
+President Trump, as well as manning and staffing security posts inside the secure area of the Butler County Farm Show.

-As well as the use of force by the Secret Service counter-sniper to neutralize the threat of Mr. Crooks, thus necessitating an officer-involved shooting investigation.
+The same actions that led to that also led to the homicide of one Pennsylvanian and the attempted homicide of two additional, as well as the use of force by the Secret Service countersniper to neutralize the threat of Mr. Crooks, thus necessitating an officer-involved shooting investigation.

-So the PSP currently is conducting a criminal investigation parallel to and in concert with the FBI to identify any and all parties criminally culpable under Pennsylvania state law for the homicide.
+So the PSP currently is conducting a criminal investigation parallel to and in concert with the FBI to identify any and all parties criminally culpable under Pennsylvania state law for the homicide initially conducting an investigation into the U.S. Secret Service counter sniper who neutralized the threat posed by Crooks after he opened fire.

-So I literally called this y'all.
+So I literally called this to y'all.

 I didn't watch this testimony, guys.